tfennelly/jenkins-js-samples/step-04-externalize-libs/HOW-IT-WORKS.md

 If JavaScript for plugin "A" requires an externalized dependency to be loaded (e.g. `moment` v2.12.0), [jenkins-js-modules] will load that dependency for plugin "A".
-If plugin "B" then (some time later) also needs `moment` and it's version dependency is compatible with the already loaded version (e.g. `^2.x`), then [jenkins-js-modules] will not trigger another loading of of `moment` i.e. it will provide the already loaded `moment` to plugin "B".
+If plugin "B" then (some time later) also needs `moment` and it's version dependency is compatible with the already loaded version (e.g. `^2.x`), then [jenkins-js-modules] will not trigger another loading of `moment` i.e. it will provide the already loaded `moment` to plugin "B".

 ## Test run
 Now take `step-04-externalize-libs` for a test run and see the effect of these changes.
 What you'll see is that